 The Oklahoma Law Review is currently reviewing articles.
 See the Submissions page for details.

 The Oklahoma Law Review back issue archive is in the process of being relocated.
 PDF copies of issues going back to vol. 34, no. 1 (1981) are now available through our Digital Commons page.
-Additional volumes will be added in the months ahead.
+Additional volumes will be added in the future.

 How to Contact Us